 Well-being, like inner peace, isn’t something that changes on its own as time does.
 Emotions can alter our quality of life, and they also impact the quality of our choices.
 Therefore, it’s important to familiarize ourselves with three emotional errors that limit our happiness.

-Daniel Goleman stated in his book How to be a Leader that at least 80% of the successes we achieve in our life depend on our ability to manage emotions.
+Daniel Goleman stated in his book What Makes a Leader that at least 80% of the successes we achieve in our life depend on our ability to manage emotions.
 However, the word “success” doesn’t only refer to climbing the ladder at work.
 Nor does it refer to our ability to become a genius or guru in particular subjects.

 Being competent in emotional intelligence can light up many paths for us.
 However, sometimes we act as if we have no emotional intelligence and we act on pure instinct.